-While every child is different, there are some basic guidelines that can help you know if your child is getting enough sleep during that all-important first year.
-Newborn – When you first come home with that baby, you may feel like you are in a constant cycle of feeding and napping.
-This is completely normal.
+While every child’s need is different, there are some basic guidelines that can help you know if your child is sleeping enough during that all-important first year.

-Newborns will sleep about sixteen hours a day, spread out in about two hour segments around the clock.
-When the stomach is still so small, babies need to eat frequently, especially if you are nursing.
+Newborns will sleep about sixteen hours a day, spread out in about two-hour segments around the clock.
+When their stomach is still so small, babies need to eat frequently, especially if you are nursing.
 It is a good idea, especially when you first get home from the hospital, to nap during the day when the baby naps.
 You will be on their sleep schedule for a while.
+You may feel like you are in a constant cycle of feeding and napping.
+This is completely normal.

 Some nursing mothers use a co-sleeping method so that they lose less sleep until the baby begins to sleep through the night.
 By keeping the baby close, they feel secure and aren’t waking up frightened during the night.